 - Fishing by the minute – Fishing boats mark an enormous slice of the pie regarding sales.
 2023 will beat 2019 boat sales by a hefty two percent.
 This brings the number of projected boat sales to approximately 285,900 boats.
 That amounts to 782 boats sold per day.
 This total amounts to about one boat sold every other minute.

 - Fuel – Marine fuel will become safer throughout 2023 and beyond in that sulfur emissions will be capped at just .5 percent of total exhaust volume for the first time in history.

-- 100 percent – Renewable diesel fuel will continue to dominate the marine-fuel market, and the surprising thing about this type of diesel fuel is that it is 100 percent renewable.
-It achieves this lofty environmental consciousness because it is made from vegetable oils.
+- One hundred percent – Renewable diesel fuel will continue to dominate the marine-fuel market, and the surprising thing about this type of diesel fuel is that it is 100 percent renewable.
+It achieves this high environmental consciousness because it is made from vegetable oils.

 - Safety – 2023 is projected to be two to three percent safer than in preceding years.
 Death rates are expected to peak at a mere 600 deaths annually.

 - Safe boating by the numbers – Although boating is becoming safer, drownings are projected to make up most boating-related deaths due to boaters not wearing life preservers or flotation devices.
 This lack of precaution stems from drinking and underestimating the possibility of going overboard.
 Additionally, both swimming fatigue and swimming while alone contribute to the statistic that 71 percent of all boat-related accidents in 2023 will be due to drowning as a result of not wearing a flotation device.
 Although the number of deaths, in general, is projected to cap at approximately 600, this number could be lowered to about 150 to 180 people if boaters ensured everyone wore a life preserver.

 - Affordability is relative – The average boat sale is a whopping $146,904.
 This number is derived from the boating industry revenue of $42,000,000,000 divided by the projected number of boats sold, which tops out at 285,900.
-Note: this number might be somewhat skewed because expensive boats, such as yachts, can tilt the data upward with only a few sales.
+Note: this number might be skewed because expensive ships, such as yachts, can tilt the data upward with only a few sales.